An investment with community impact, security, fixed-rate return

 Community investment: Banks see the merit and impact of investments in their communities.
 By using the Community Loan Fund as an intermediary, banks further their reach to those individuals, businesses and nonprofits that would not normally qualify for a loan from a traditional lending institution.

-Trusted financial intermediary: The Community Loan Fund has received the highest national honor in our field: the Wachovia NEXT Award for Opportunity Finance.
-We have consistently received a sterling AAA+2 rating from CARS™, the national rating service for community investing, which measures community impact and financial soundness.
+Trusted financial intermediary: The Community Loan Fund has received the highest national honor in our field: the NEXT Award for Opportunity Finance.
+We have been rated multiple times by Aeris, the national rating service for community investing, which measures community impact and financial soundness.

-CRA requirements: We offer a special class of community development debentures that will permit “equity-like” investments that facilitate greater impact on economically disadvantaged communities.
+CRA requirements: We accept traditional senior loans from banks under the lending test.
+We also offer a special class of community development debentures that will permit “equity-like” investments that facilitate greater impact on economically disadvantaged communities.
 These subordinated debt instruments help banks meet their investment and lending tests under the Community Reinvestment Act.
-We also accept traditional senior loans from banks.

 Fixed maturity date: Your investment will have a fixed maturity date that can be renewed or paid out upon maturity, at your discretion.